pharrison31415/drone-cone-proto/HighLevelDesing.md

 ### Svelte - Frontend Development

+The frontend and the visuals will be implemented on a Svelte framework.
+Svelte is a reactive UI framework.
+Svelte is a javascript based web development framework designed to help with HTML, CSS, JavaScript, and UI that would react to changes in the data.
+This framework provides no virtual DOM, providing reconcile changes and update the actual DOM.
+It updates the elements directly as the data changes, which results in faster updates and less memory overhead.
+Svelte also provides scopred styling to help prevent unintentional style conflicts.
+Svelte also provides HTML, CSS and JavaScript integrations, letting you write component templates in HTML, styles in CSS, and logic in JavaScript.
+Svelte also has animation support to easily create smooth transitions and animations within.
+Svelte makes it straightforward to handle form inputs, events, and user interactions, simpliflying common tasks like form validation and event handling.

+The design of the Svelte framework is ideal for the Drone Cones frontend system for the following reasons:
+* A highly optimized JavaScript during build time.
+* Small bundle sizes, Svelte generates smaller JavaScript bundles.
+* Simplicity, Svelte's syntax and approach is relatively simple and easy to learn.
+* Reactivity to data changes to the backend.
+* No runtime framework overhead, code is as close to native JavaScript as possible.
+* Small bundle sizes make it well-suited for building mobile-responsive websites that perform well on a variety if devices.

 ### Architecture

 The system will architechture will be a 2-tier Client/Server Architecture.
 This means that the information the application will need will be accessed through protocol.